zarr-developers/zarr-specs/docs/codecs.rst

     level is 0.

 shuffle:
-    An integer value in the set {0, 1, 2, -1}.
-A value of 1
+    An integer value in the set {0, 1, 2, -1} indicating the way
-    indicates that byte-wise shuffling is performed in addition to compression.
-A value of 2 indicates the bit-wise shuffling is performed in addition to compression.
+    bytes or bits are rearranged, which can lead to faster and/or greater compression.
+A value of 1 indicates that byte-wise shuffling is performed prior to compression.
+A value of 2 indicates the bit-wise shuffling is performed prior to compression.
 If a value of -1 is given, then default shuffling is used: bit-wise shuffling for buffers with item size of 1 byte, byte-wise shuffling otherwise.
     Shuffling is turned off completely when the value is 0.